Henry Markham: Career

 During the Civil War, Markham enlisted as a private in Company G, 32nd Wisconsin Infantry Regiment; he was promoted to second lieutenant.
 Markham was part of General William Tecumseh Sherman's March to the Sea in 1864.
 He was wounded at the Battle of Rivers' Bridge in 1865, and discharged.

 After the war Markham returned to Wisconsin and settled in Milwaukee, where he studied law and passed the bar in 1867.
 He practiced law in Milwaukee in the state and federal courts.
 In 1879, Markham moved to Pasadena, California and continued the practice of law.

+Congress

 Markham was elected as a Republican to the 49th Congress in 1884, but declined to seek renomination in 1886.

+Governor

 He was elected governor of California in 1890 and inaugurated in January 1891.
 During his term, California's economy suffered badly from the Panic of 1893.
 Hoping to boost economic recovery, Markham strongly backed the California Midwinter International Exposition of 1894, held in San Francisco's Golden Gate Park; it was a resounding success.
 Markham declined to seek a second term as governor in 1894.